mazzasaverio/youtube-auto-dub/README.md

-# [titolo]
+# YouTube Auto-Dub

-This repository aims to establish a foundation for deploying a backend using Docker, which utilizes OpenVoice and FastAPI.
+This repository aims to establish a starting point for deploying degli endpoints which utilizes OpenVoice and FastAPI.
 The main functionality is to recognize the voice timbre from a YouTube video and recreate the same video with a text-to-speech model in the same timbre after translating the subtitles.
 This is just a basic setup.

+YouTube Auto-Dub is an innovative backend application designed for automated voice dubbing of YouTube videos.
+Utilizing Docker for deployment, OpenVoice for voice timbre recognition, and FastAPI for web services, this project enables the creation of dubbed YouTube videos with text-to-speech models matching the original voice timbre.

 ## Steps: